-Main Scheme/Plan Note DBSH Share Plan (Share Plan)

-- The Share Plan is granted to Group executives as determined by the Committee appointed to administer the Share Plan from time to time. - Participants are awarded shares of DBSH or, at the Committee's discretion, their equivalent cash value or a combination. - Awards consist of main award and retention award (20%/15% of main award) for employees on bonus/sales incentive plans respectively.
-Dividends on unvested shares do not accrue to employees. - For employees on bonus plan, the main award vests from 2 to 4 years after grant i.e. 33% will vest 2 years after grant; another 33% will vest on the third year and the remaining 34% plus the retention award will vest 4 years after grant. - For employees on sales incentive plan, the main award vests from 1 to 3 years after grant i.e. 33% will vest 1 years after grant; another 33% will vest on the second year and the remaining 34% plus the retention award will vest 3 years after grant. - There are no additional retention awards for shares granted to top performers and key employees as part of talent retention. - The awards will lapse immediately upon termination of employment, except in the event of ill health, injury, disability, redundancy, retirement or death. - The market price of shares on the grant date is used to estimate the fair value of the shares awarded. - Vested and unvested shares are subject to clawback/malus.
-Conditions that trigger such clawback/malus are in the Corporate Governance section of DBSH's Annual Report. - Shares are awarded to non-executive directors as part of director's remuneration.
-Details of these awards are disclosed in the Remuneration Report section of DBSH's Annual Report.

-DBSH Employee Share Plan (ESP)

-• The Committee has ceased granting shares under the ESP effective from financial year 2018 remuneration.
+Main Scheme/Plan Note BSH Share Plan (Share Plan) The Share Plan is granted to Group executives as determined by the Committee appointed to administer the Share Plan from time to time.
+37.1 Participants are awarded shares of DBSH or, at the Committee's discretion, their equivalent cash value or a combination.
+Awards consist of main award and retention award (20%/15% of main award) for employees on bonus/sales incentive plans respectively.
+Dividends on unvested shares do not accrue to employees.
+For employees on bonus plan, the main award vests from 2 to 4 years after grant i.e. 33% will vest 2 years after grant; another 33% will vest on the third year and the remaining 34% plus the retention award will vest 4 years after grant.
+For employees on sales incentive plan, the main award vests from 1 to 3 years after grant i.e. 33% will vest 1 year after grant; another 33% will vest on the second year and the remaining 34% plus the retention award will vest 3 years after grant.
+There are no additional retention awards for shares granted to top performers and key employees as part of talent retention.
+The awards will lapse immediately upon termination of employment, except in the event of ill health, injury, disability, redundancy, retirement or death.
+The market price of shares on the grant date is used to estimate the fair value of the shares awarded.
+The fair value of the shares granted includes an adjustment to exclude the present value of future expected dividends to be paid during the vesting period.
+Vested and unvested shares are subject to clawback/malus.
+Conditions that trigger such clawback/malus are in the Remuneration Report section of DBSH's Annual Report.
+Shares are awarded to non-executive directors as part of director's remuneration.
+Details of these awards are disclosed in the Corporate Governance section of DBSH's Annual Report.
+BSH Employee Share Plan (ESP) The Committee has ceased granting shares under the ESP effective from financial year 2018 remuneration.
 Shares granted from prior years continue to be outstanding until the shares are fully vested.

-DBSH Employee Share Purchase Plan (ESPP)

-- .
-The ESPP was implemented in 2019 in selective markets across the Group.
-All confirmed permanent employees who hold the rank of Vice President and below with at least 3 months of service are eligible to participate in the - .
-The ESPP is a savings-based share ownership plan to help eligible employees own DBSH shares through monthly contributions via deductions from payroll or designated bank accounts. - Participants contribute up to 10% of month salary (minimum S\$50, capped at S\$1,000) and the Group will match 25% of the participant's contributions to buy DBSH ordinary shares for a period of 12 months during each plan - The matching shares bought from the Group's contribution will vest 24 months after the last contribution month - The matching shares will lapse immediately upon termination of employment, except in the event of ill health, injury, disability, redundancy, retirement or death.
+37.1 BSH Employee Share Purchase Plan (ESPP) The ESPP was implemented in 2019 in selective markets across the Group.
+All confirmed permanent employees who hold the rank of Vice President and below with at least 3 months of service are eligible to participate in the scheme.
+37.2 The ESPP is a share ownership plan for eligible employees to own DBSH shares through monthly contributions via deductions from payroll or designated bank accounts.
+Participants contribute up to 10% of month salary (minimum S\$50, capped at S\$1,000) and the Group will match 25% of the participant's contributions to buy DBSH ordinary shares for a period of 12 months during each plan year.
+The matching shares bought from the Group's contribution will vest 24 months after the last contribution month for each plan year.
+The matching shares will lapse immediately upon termination of employment, except in the event of ill health, injury, disability, redundancy, retirement or death.
+DBSH Share Ownership Scheme Don Share Ownership Scheme